MajaLinder/SEMFIRE/docs/pull_request_template.md

  #[[issue Nr]] Descriptive message

+ A description of the changes proposed in the pull request.
-  Explanations: The merge request shall explain the implementation, with pictures as a complementation if necessary.
+ The merge request shall explain the implementation, with pictures as a complementation if necessary.